ITW Engineered Polymers Presents at BAM Conference31/03/2017

 On March 22, 2017, BAM hosted a conference for the most experienced stakeholders in the German offshore wind farm business.
 BAM invited ITW Engineered Polymers to contribute with lessons learned through the involvement in more offshore grouting operations than anyone in the business.

-During the last 20 Years, ITW Engineered Polymers have supplied specialized turnkey solutions for more than 2400 offshore installations, including the world’s largest wind farms.
-Through the involvement in this extensive list of projects, ITW Engineered Polymers are the most experienced turnkey solution provider in the business.
+During the last 20 Years, ITW Engineered Polymers has supplied specialized turnkey solutions for more than 2400 offshore installations, including the world’s largest wind farms.
+Through the involvement in this extensive list of projects, ITW Engineered Polymers is the most experienced turnkey solution provider in the business.

 ITW Engineered Polymers’ representatives at the conference were divisional QHSE manager Frederik Sommer-Gleerup and divisional Technical Resource Group manager Søren Bunch.
 Speaking about the conference, Frederik Sommer-Gleerup added: